Just Dance: Summer Party

 Just Dance: Summer Party (known as Just Dance 2: Extra Songs in Australia and Europe) is a limited edition dance rhythm game developed by Ubisoft Paris and published by Ubisoft.
 It features all of the DLC and Best Buy exclusive songs from Just Dance 2 (except for "It's Not Unusual", "Crazy Christmas", "Spice Up Your Life", "Come on Eileen", and "Should I Stay or Should I Go") on a single disc, with that said title used as its basis.
-It was released on July 17, 2011 in Australia and Europe and July 19, 2011 in North America.
+It was released in North America, Europe, and Australia in July 2011.

-Note: There are two errors.
-The PAL region cover has the coach for "It's Not Unusual" even though the song is not in the game, and the NTSC region cover has the coach for "Should I Stay or Should I Go" even though it is also not in the game.

 Gameplay

 Like Just Dance and Just Dance 2, up to four players can play to mirror on-screen dance choreography from over 20 songs, as they are judged on their ability to follow a dance routine to a chosen song.
 The different modes are all as the same as Just Dance 2, the "Classic", "Duets", "Simon Says", "Race", "Non-Stop Shuffle", and "Just Sweat".
 Along the game's track list are the DLC, and Best Buy exclusives from Just Dance 2, except "It's Not Unusual", "Crazy Christmas", "Spice Up Your Life", "Come on Eileen", and "Should I Stay or Should I Go".
 However all of them were planned to be in the game.